lashend/think-ashe-web/README.md

 # think-ashe-web

-Your site is published at https://lashend.github.io/thinkashe/
+Find this site live at www.leahashe.com.

 TO DO:
 1. Figure out why LinkedIn link won't render but its bitly substitute well.
 Try subbing it in and out again?